Parameter-wise co-clustering for high-dimensional data: Gaussian-Based Clustering for High Dimensional Data

-Because of its mathematical tractability, the multivariate Gaussian mixture model has been widely studied in the literature.
-In this case each of the component densities is a multivariate Gaussian with density
+Because of its mathematical tractability, the multivariate Gaussian mixture model is widely studied in the literature.
+In this case, each of the component densities is a multivariate Gaussian with density